-Smart Cover Sensor, available on select models, is a combination of hardware and software technology that can alert you when the computer cover or side panel has been removed.
+Smart Cover Sensor is a combination of hardware and software technology that can alert you when the computer cover or side panel has been removed.
 There are three levels of protection, as described in the following table.
+Smart Cover Sensor Protection Levels